Finding the leader in youBetsy Reid

-In her role as facilitator of the opening session of our High Potential Diverse Leaders (HPDL) program, Bryant works with a cohort of 30 “rising stars” each year to help prepare them for executive careers in the sector.
+In her role as facilitator of the opening session of our 2014 High Potential Diverse Leaders (HPDL) program, Bryant worked with a cohort of 30 “rising stars” each year to help prepare them for executive careers in the sector.

 The process begins with building self-awareness, as she challenges them to “get to know yourself,” gently yet persistently pressing them, through individual and group exercises, to consider how their personality and approach impact those around them.